 The “Authored On” content field will be placed on the left side of the block.

-Let us try adding some more fields into our layout
+Let us try adding some more fields into our layout to further customize our layout builder.

-So, after saving this layout, if you visit an article content type page, you will be able to see a preview of the layout which you just built..
+After saving this layout, if you visit an article content type page, you will be able to see a preview of the layout which you just built..

 4.Override Default Layout